K. Kamaraj: Early life

-Kamaraj was born on 15 July 1903 in Virudhupatti, Madras Presidency, to Kumaraswami Nadar and Sivakami Ammal.
+Kamaraj was born on 15 July 1903 in Virudhupatti (now Virudhunagar), Madras Presidency, to Kumaraswami Nadar and Sivakami Ammal.
 His father Kumaraswami was a coconut merchant and his parents named him Kamatchi, after their family deity.
 His parents called him Raja, and the portmanteau of both these names led him to be known as Kamaraj.
 He had a younger sister named Nagammal.

 At the age of five, Kamaraj was enrolled in the local elementary school before being admitted to a different school.
 His grandfather and father died in quick succession when he was only six years old, forcing his grandmother and mother to support the family.
-He dropped out of school at the age of 12 and joined to work in the cloth shop run by his maternal uncle Karuppaih Nadar.
+He dropped out of school at the age of 12 and started to work in the cloth shop run by his maternal uncle Karuppaih Nadar.
 He learnt the martial art silambam and boxing.
 He also spent time singing bhajans of Murugan along with the locals.

 Political interests

-Kamaraj showed an interest in public happenings and politics since the age of 13.
+Kamaraj showed an interest in public happenings and politics from the age of 13.
 While working in his uncle's shop, he began to attend panchayats and other political meetings addressed by activists such as P. Varadarajulu Naidu and George Joseph.
-He keenly followed Swadesamitran, a Tamil daily and often discussed the happenings with people of his age at the shop.
+He keenly followed the Tamil daily Swadesamitran and often discussed the happenings with people of his age at the shop.

 Kamaraj was attracted by Annie Besant's Home Rule Movement and inspired by the writings of Bankim Chandra Chatterjee and Subramania Bharati.
-Due to his inclination towards politics and not spending time on the business, he was sent to Thiruvananthapuram to work at a timber shop owned by another of his relatives.
-While in Kerala, he continued to participate in public activities and took part in the Vaikom Satyagraha, which was conducted for getting access to the prohibited public areas of the Vaikom Temple to people of all castes.
-Kamaraj was called back to his native place, and despite attempts by his mother to find him a bride, refused to get married.
+Due to his growing inclination towards politics and neglect of the business, he was sent to Thiruvananthapuram to work at a timber shop owned by another of his relatives.
+While in Kerala, he continued to participate in public activities and took part in the Vaikom Satyagraha, which was conducted for to gain access to the prohibited public areas of the Vaikom Sree Mahadeva Temple to people of all castes.
+He was called back to his native place, and despite attempts by his mother to find him a bride, refused to get married.